Server Side rendering with Angular universal 14

 curl http://localhost:4000/ > ssr-results.txt

-- On Live Demo
+- On the Demo version

 curl https://angular.ganatan.com/ > ssr-results.txt

-Then check the contents of the ssr-results.txt file.
+Then check the contents of the ssr-results.txt file

 Other proof Use SEOQUAKE (SEO Toolbox) to check SEO on angular.ganatan.com/

-I apply the SSR on www.ganatan.com and angular.ganatan.com
+I apply SSR on www.ganatan.com and angular.ganatan.com

 https://github.com/ganatan/angular-react-modules

-- Step 2 : Routing with Angular
+- Step 7: Progressive Web App with Angular

-- Step 4 : Bootstrap with Angular
+- Step 8: Search Engine Optimization with Angular

-- Step 6 : HttpClient with Angular
+- Step 9: HttpClient with Angular

 https://github.com/ganatan/angular-app